If you haven’t heard, don’t worry, you aren’t alone! Many businesses in the UK are still unaware that this change will be happening.

 If you have staff who work in a different location, or work from home, you can all still stay connected through one central phone system.

-th most things, VOIP phone systems do have their disadvantages.
+Like with most things, VOIP phone systems do have their disadvantages.
 The main disadvantage of the VOIP system is that it’s reliability is completely dependant on your internet connection.

 If you pay for a leased line (a dedicated high speed internet connection) it’s likely you’ll have no problems.